 Biofeedback: Neurotherapy or Neurofeedback

-Neurotherapy or neurofeedback are types of biofeedback.
-According to Psychology Today, “Biofeedback is a method of gaining information by monitoring skin temperature, blood pressure, heart rate, brain waves and other body conditions to help promote control over normally involuntary bodily processes through conditioning…” Through gaining control, it should be easier to manage one’s response to any triggers they face.
+Neurotherapy or Neurofeedback are types of biofeedback.
+According to Psychology Today, “Biofeedback is a method of gaining information by monitoring skin temperature, blood pressure, heart rate, brain waves, and other body conditions to help promote control over normally involuntary bodily processes through conditioning…” By gaining control, it should be easier to manage one’s response to any triggers one faces.

 What appeals to a lot of people regarding neurofeedback, and other types of biofeedback, is that it’s non-invasive and painless.
 For many people in recovery, especially those with traumatic histories, this is incredibly important.
 It’s particularly helpful with mental health issues and pain, which are frequently seen when treating addiction.